assamite/Slipper/README.md

 Small project for "mirroring" websites and adding some "humorous" content to them.

 Freudifier is made with Django and the app structure is made to be compatible with Heroku.
+Currently app is coded with python 2.7.1 (though Heroku uses 2.7.2).

 Where?
 ------